cgibbs/GraphPaper/README.txt

 This is a graphing tool written in Python by Chance Gibbs.
 It is freely availabe under the GNU GPLv3.
 I really don't care what you do with/to it, but if you turn it into something nice, a little credit would be appreciated.
 I'm not doing a very professional job on this Readme because it's a simple little program, and I don't expect anyone to even notice it.
 Also, this is not a professional program, so I'm not going to dress it up like one.
 I wouldn't put on a suit and tie to give you a tour of my house, you know?

+This module requires Pygame.

 ---- CONTROLS ----